timescale/docs/use-timescale/backup-restore/index.md

 services using the `pgBackRest` tool.
 You don't need to perform backups for your Timescale service manually.

-Timescale also offers self-initiated point-in-time recovery (PITR) via the UI.
+Timescale also offers self-initiated point-in-time recovery (PITR) via the console.
 This allows you to restore your service to any point in the last 3 days in a fork of the service being restored.